caleb-hansolo/PRADD/README.md

-# PRDD - Pattern Recognition Application for Depth Data
+# PRADD - Pattern Recognition Application for Depth Data

 ## For Deploying Locally (Development and Testing)